vsmaldino/arduinoenvmonitor/README.md

 The sensors are placed in a separate container, equipped with a transparent cover (for the brightness sensor) and a pair of push-pull fans which wash the internal air before reading.

-All collected data is sent via WiFi to an MQTT broker in order to be used in a flexible and decoupled way.
+All collected data are sent via WiFi to an MQTT broker (PubSubClient library) in order to be used in a flexible and decoupled way.